Classroom and Curriculum

 We strive to choose and create curriculum that is inclusive, diverse, and place-based.

-Forest School is an educational program for young children that takes place outside, in all kinds of weather and all kinds of ecosystems.
-It allows children to learn about their world through play and exploration.
-Teachers support learning with stories, songs, and activities that help develop a child's social, physical and emotional skills, as well as their academic skills.
-We offer a half-day program for Transitional Kindergarten and Kindergarten students.
+Forest School is an educational program for young children that takes place outside, in all weather, and in many natural ecosystems over an extended period of time.
+It allows children to learn about their world through observation, play, exploration, and inquiry.
+Teachers support learning with storytelling, songs, and experiential, hands-on activities that develop a child's social, physical, emotional, and academic skills.

 Drop-in care is available in the mornings before school from 7 to 8 am., and aftercare is available for K-6 students until 5:30.

 Josh, Ali, Maya, and Sam are team teaching the 4th, 5th, and 6th-grade classes this year.
 We are excited to be working collaboratively to offer an amazing program for the students.
 Students will start their day with morning circle routines to establish a foundation of community and cooperation.
 Before lunch, Monday through Thursday, students will be rotating through their academic classes; Math is taught by Maya, English and Social Studies will be taught by Ali, and Science will be taught by Josh.
 Sam will bring Art into the mix in the afternoons.

 For our communal lunchtime, first through sixth-grade students will be sorted into mixed-aged Houses.
 These Houses will provide opportunities for leadership, cross-age connections, and community responsibility.
 The afternoons will offer hands-on experiential lessons in art, gardening, cooking, swimming, nature skills, and health.
 Every Friday, 4th-6th graders will be walking to the Baduwa’t (Mad River) for outdoor enrichment.